 Anyway, I need to restore the system image this time because it prompts me that some system files are corrupted.
 However, I am having trouble in restoring the backup.
 When I go to Control Panel > Backup & Restore, a message appears in the restore section, saying ‘Windows could not find a backup for this computer’.

 I’ve also tried reconnecting my external drive as well as restarting the computer, but no luck.
 Windows Explorer knows the backup yet the Backup & Restore cannot.
 When I click on the files to restore, it says ‘Windows was not able to find any backup sets’.
 Any help would be greatly appreciated.”

 Possible causes for Windows restore error

-A lot of Windows users have complained about this “Windows could not find a backup for this computer” issue in Windows 10 or Windows 7 when do system restoring.
+A lot of Windows users have complained about this “Windows could not find a backup for this computer” issue in Windows 10 or Windows 7 when doing system restoring.

-Coincidentally, when run restoring on Windows Server, backup C drive in Windows Server 2011 for example, a similar message may appear as well: Windows Server Backup could not find any backups stored on this computer.
+Coincidentally, when you run restoring on Windows Server, a similar message may appear as well: Windows Server Backup could not find any backups stored on this computer.

 If you go back to check the backup in File Explorer, you’ll find it lies still in the drive.
 Windows just cannot see the backup file.
 Why would this happen?
-In general, following two actions maybe the main reasons:
+In general, the following two actions may be the main reasons: